-An employer faces severe penalties if charged with violating San Diego labor law and denying a non-exempt worker overtime pay.
-An employer can be penalized by a trial court or the Labor Commissioner.
-Penalties and restitution can vary depending on how long the employee was denied overtime compensation, and whether the employer willingly misclassified the employee, or made an honest mistake.
-A San Diego employment lawyer can help determine what an employee stands to gain in a lawsuit concerning unpaid overtime, and what an employer stands to lose.
+An employer faces severe penalties if they’re charged with violating San Diego labor law and denying a nonexempt worker overtime pay.
+An employer can be penalized by a trial court or the labor commissioner.
+Penalties and restitution can vary, depending on how long the employee was denied overtime compensation and whether the employer willingly misclassified the employee or made an honest mistake.
+A San Diego employment lawyer can help determine what an employee stands to gain in a lawsuit concerning unpaid overtime and what an employer stands to lose.

 - Whether an employer knew an employee was misclassified as exempt